FinTech Grants: Unlocking Funding Opportunities for Innovation

 FinTech Grants and Subsidies for Innovation

-FinTech grants channel public money toward startups developing digital finance solutions.
-Many founders tap non-dilutive funding to keep equity intact.
+FinTech grants are a primary source of non-dilutive funding for startups developing digital finance solutions.
+Many founders tap non-dilutive funding (capital that doesn't require giving up company shares) to keep equity intact.

 Government incentives for FinTech often target R&D hotspots and support market scaling with minimal cost to founders.